-9.4.1 Distribution of Income The proportion of total take-home pay that goes to the top 20% of earners has been increasing.
+9.4.1 Distribution of Income The proportion of total take-home pay that goes to the top 20% of earners has continued to increase during and after the recession..
 At the same time, the share of the pie that goes to the bottom 20% continues to fall.